 3.4.3.3.
-Remote execution installation guide
+Remote execution installation

 Remote execution in openSF relies on mounting a remote file system through sshfs.
 To enable this, solution some pre-requisite software needs to be installed before openSF remote execution orchestration.
+Note that the Windows version of openSF does not support remote execution.

 3.4.3.3.1.
-Sshfs Linux installation
+Linux installation